ilyamiro/waybar-dots/README.md

 <h2>Modules</h2>
-For almost all of the modules listed in modules file you can find a tutorial on [Wiki](https://github.com/Alexays/Waybar/wiki).
-As for custom ones, they are listed below.
+For almost all of the modules listed in modules file you can find a tutorial on <b>[wiki](https://github.com/Alexays/Waybar/wiki)</b> As for customones, they are listed below.

 1. custom/update
 This modules goal is to track updates on your **Fedora Workstation** system that uses dnf package manager